 where $a,b\in\Z$ with $|a|, |b|>1$, $u_i,v_i\in\Q$, $1\leq i\leq m$.
 We call $F$ a diagonal self-affine set.
 Then a slight modification of the first part of the proof of Theorem~\ref{thmfinite} yields the following statement: Let $\mathcal{S}\subset \Z[i]$ be a finite set of non-associate prime elements with $\gcd(a,\vartheta)=\gcd(b,\vartheta)=1$ for all $\vartheta\in\mathcal{S}$.
 Suppose that the orthogonal projections of $F$ to the coordinates both have Hausdorff dimension less than $1$.
 Then we have $\#(F\cap G_{\mathcal{S}})<\infty$. \end{rem}

 { \bf Acknowledgements}.
-The author would like to thank Dejun Feng, Jiangtao Li, Ruofan Li, Caiyun Ma and Zhao Shen for helpful comments and suggestions.
+The author would like to thank De-Jun Feng, Bing Li, Jiangtao Li, Ruofan Li, Cai-Yun Ma and Zhao Shen for their helpful comments and suggestions.
 This project is supported by the Natural Science Foundation of China (Grant No. 12301110) and Natural Science Foundation of Hunan Province (Grant No. 2023JJ40700).